torvalds/linux/Documentation/devicetree/bindings/writing-bindings.rst

 - DON'T make changes that break the ABI without explicit and detailed rationale for why the changes have to be made and their impact.
-ABI impact goes beyond the Linux kernel, because it also covers other open-source upstream projects.
+ABI impact goes beyond the GNU/Linux kernel, because it also covers other open-source upstream projects.

 Typical cases and caveats